-A power of attorney is a document used to appoint a person to act as an agent.
+A power of attorney (“POA”) is a document used to appoint a person to act as an agent.
+Prescott AZ Power of Attorney

 The agent is called the “ATTORNEY-IN-FACT.”

-A special, or limited, power of attorney is less dangerous because it gives the attorney-in-fact the power only to deal with assets in a restricted way or only to deal with certain assets.
+A special, or limited, POA is less dangerous because it gives the attorney-in-fact the power only to deal with assets in a restricted way or only to deal with certain assets.
 For example, the power of attorney might give the attorney-in-fact the power to write checks only on a specified bank account, the power to sell only a specified stock or piece of real property, or the power only to transfer assets to a trust created by the principal.
-Banks and many stock brokers have their own forms of limited powers of attorney for use at such bank and brokerage house; so, if the power is to be limited to dealings at a specific bank or stock broker, it is probably easier to use their procedures.
+Banks and many stock brokers have their own forms of limited POAs for use at such bank and brokerage house; so, if the power is to be limited to dealings at a specific bank or stock broker, it is probably easier to use their procedures.

 Establishing joint tenancies usually gives either joint tenant the power to deal with the property, so a power of attorney may not be necessary if one of the joint tenants becomes disabled.
 If, however, the property is real estate, each joint tenant must sign, and costly delays in dealing with such property may result if one joint tenant becomes disabled.
 If a person becomes disabled without providing some mechanism for someone else to manage and deal with his property, such as a living trust or a power of attorney, a conservator must be appointed by the court, which involves a not inexpensive legal determination that the person is incompetent.
 The conservator must post a bond, again not inexpensive, and account annually to the court.
 Trustees and attorneys-in-fact are not required to post a bond or report to any court.